abcdesktopio/docs/opsdocs/docs/cloudproviders/gcp/gcp-gke-ingress-controller.md

 ```

 Now wait a few minutes for GCE to apply the new configuration and reconnect to your desktop, the connection shouldn't drop after 30 seconds anymore.

+> NB : By using this method with GKE ingress controller, the reverse proxy does forward the client source IP to your cluster, so there is no additional manipulations to do for that.